-Menu item Control range: Function description Mixed aux. heat.
-[230V] The mixed additional heater is controlled by on/off conn signal.
-[0-10V] The mixed additional heater is controlled based on power demand.
-Delay time for [0120] min: Set the delay for opening of the mixing valve mixer to allow the auxiliary heater to preheat.
-Mixer run time [1 120 6000] s: Set the runtime for the mixing valve to go from one end point to the other.
-Alarm input logic [Open contact] [Closed contact]: Set if the auxiliary heater has a "NO" or "NC" output for the alarm.
-Outs. temp par. [-2020] °C: The auxiliary heater is allowed to start in mode 1) parallel operation below the set outdoor temperature.
-Bival. pt. parallel mode 2) Outdr temp switch [-2020] °C: The auxiliary heater is allowed to start and $mod^{1)}$ the heat pump is blocked below the set outdoor Bival. pt. switch temperature (Alternating operation). mode 2) Add. heater DHW [Yes] [No]: Choose if the DHW cylinder has an electric cylinder additional heater installed.
+Menu item Control range: Function description Delay time for 0120 min: Set the delay for opening of the mixing valve mixer to allow the auxiliary heater to preheat.
+Mixer runtime 1 120 6000 s: Set the runtime for the mixing vale to go from one end point to the other.
+Alarm input logic Open contact Closed contact: Set if the auxiliary heater has a "NO" or "NC" output for the alarm.
+Outs. temp par. mode 1) -2020 °C: The auxiliary heater is allowed to start in parallel operation below the set outdoor temperature.
+Bival. pt. parallel mode 2) Outs. temp switch -2020 °C: The auxiliary heater is allowed to start and the mode heat pump is blocked below the set outdoor temperature Bival. pt. switch mode 2) (Alternating operation).
+Add. heater DHW Yes No: Choose if the DHW cylinder has an electric cylinder additional heater installed.